Integrated Shield Plans & Cancer Treatment Coverage: Upcoming Changes You Need to Know

 In response, the council appointed a Cancer Drug committee comprised of private and public sector oncologists to review MediShield Life’s coverage of cancer drug treatments.

-The committee then recommended that the MOH put together a list of economical outpatient cancer drug treatments covered under MediShield Life.
+The committee then recommended that the MOH put together a list of economical outpatient cancer drug treatments covered under MediShield Life in September 2022.

 The Government has since accepted the council’s recommendations and will: